jdpower/enumatech.github.io/_posts/2016-11-01-a-tale-of-two-curves-hardware-signing-for-ethereum.markdown

 can serve as an initial step to getting a built-in secp256r1 version of Ethereum's `ecrecover`.[^13]

-We welcome comments at the Wcurve GIST page[^12] or by e-mail at lionello&lt;AT&gt;enuma.io
+We welcome comments at the Wcurve GIST page[^12] or by e-mail at lionello &lt;AT&gt; enuma.io

 # References